sythanhho/quotes/index.md

 > - Alice Walker
 >"The most common way people give up their power is by thinking they don't have any."
 > - Audrey Hepburn
 >"Nothing is impossible, the word itself says "I'm possible"!"
+> - Yogi Berra
+>"In theory there is no difference between theory and practice.
+In practice there is."